 When you log in to EXI and select a proposal you will be directed to the table of sessions for that proposal.
 By default, they will be ordered in inverse order of creation, i.e. the most recent session will be listed first.
 If you want to see the sessions for all your proposals on a given date or a time interval, use the Choose a date or Choose a period of time buttons.
 Once you locate the desired session, click on the date to access all the data collections in the session.

 - The data collection results are displayed, by default, in the List view, in inverse order of creation.
-The list view shows a brief summary of the experiment parameters, a summary of the autoprocessing results, an image snapshot (the image will be weak for small oscillation images) a crystal snapshot (if they have been collected) and a plot of the mean I/sigmaI as a function of resolution.
+The list view shows a brief summary of the experiment parameters, a summary of the autoprocessing results, an image snapshot (the image will be weak for small oscillation images) a crystal snapshot (if they have been collected) and a plot showing the number of spots, estimated resolution and a score calculated with the program Dozor for each of the images of the data set.
+This plot can be used to detect problems during data collection, such as poor sample alignment and strong radiation damage.

 - You can also using the icons at the top left of the screen to display the data collection lists in different formats.
 If you have collected energy scans or fluorescence scans as part of the experiment, use the corresponding tabs to see the results of the scan analysis.